msynk/CompactBinarySerializer/README.md

 # CompactSerializer

 A small, schema-aware binary serializer for .NET.
 It trades JSON’s self-describing text for a compact layout: fixed field order, length-prefixed strings and byte arrays, and variable-length integer encoding where it helps.
-The result is typically smaller payloads and less parsing overhead than `System.Text.Json` for the same POCO graphs—at the cost of a custom, non-human-readable format.
+The result is typically smaller payloads and less parsing overhead than `System.Text.Json` for the same POCO graphs at the cost of a custom, non-human-readable format.

 The companion demo project compares payload size and rough serialize/deserialize throughput across CompactSerializer, `System.Text.Json`, and MessagePack on a large synthetic model.